TrojanSports - Trojans make early Pac-12 statement with huge comeback vs. Stanford

 Again, the Trojans were far from done.

-Mathews hit a key jumper with his foot just on the line, Stanford's Lukas Kisunas countered on the other end, and Mathews hit a fall-away jumper to keep it close at 67-64.
+Mathews hit a key jumper with his foot just on the line and then drained a fall-away jumper to keep it close at 67-64.

 Stanford got a fortuitous layup on the other end after da Silva was stripped of the ball, but it went right to Kisunas to make it 69-64.
 And when Mathews missed a corner 3 with 15.2 on the clock, with Stanford grabbing the rebound, it looked like it might be over.